The workshop programme SDG 2018

 - a critical evaluation of the progress made so far towards the achievement of SDG #1 and its targets, based on available data and documented trends;

-The panel will aim to map the existing expertise in Norwegian universities to provide independent and critical evaluations that could be the cornerstone of a constructive monitoring process that is key to the timely achievement of the SDGs.
-The results of this exercise will be shared with Norwegian authorities involved in the SDGs process.
+The panel discussion will look at how existing expertise in Norwegian universities can provide independent and critical evaluations that could be the cornerstone of a constructive monitoring process, which is key to the timely achievement of the SDGs.
+CROP will follow this up as a contribution to UiB’s priority area of Global Challenges.

 2. Universities and the transformative shift in development policies